Trina0224/3chatbots/README.md

 12. ~Chat in one container is not so good. have to do some improvement.~
 13. Gemini, Claude cannot read image from hyperlink.
 14. ~Will design photo inputs for Claude.~
-15. Claude API always take long time to resposne in the bay area.
-Can put some waiting hints or something...
+15. ~Claude API always take long time to resposne in the bay area.
+Can put some waiting hints or something...~
+16. Use different colors for different chatbots.
+17. They don't seem to like talking to me much and tend to deliberately ignore some of the things I want to say.
+They are more interetsed to talk to each other.
+I will try to do some modification.